iankelk/iankelk.github.io/index.md

 * [Search and Rescue using YOLOv5](https://wandb.ai/iankelk/YOLOv5/reports/Search-and-Rescue-Augmentation-and-Preprocessing-on-Drone-Based-Water-Rescue-Images-with-YOLOv5---VmlldzoxOTk4MTI2?galleryTag=object-detection) using the Weights and Biases report
 * [How AI Could Have Warned Us about the Florida Condo Collapse Before It Happened](https://towardsdatascience.com/how-a-i-can-prevent-future-building-collapses-before-they-happen-71c3bf3740b5) article for TDS
 * The [video](https://www.youtube.com/watch?v=g4tnZTghSmg) for the TDS article (featured on the page, but here it is directly)
-* Co-authored a paper on physical adversarial attacks on face recognition systems for biometric security for S&P 2023: [ImU: Physical Impersonating Attack for Face Recognition System with Natural Style Changes](https://drive.google.com/file/d/1ewQSfJwTpHNtrRsdPiJNYB99_kcYtoCQ/view?usp=share_link)
+* Co-authored a [research paper](https://sp2023.ieee-security.org/program-papers.html) on physical adversarial attacks on face recognition systems for biometric security for S&P 2023: [ImU: Physical Impersonating Attack for Face Recognition System with Natural Style Changes](https://drive.google.com/file/d/1ewQSfJwTpHNtrRsdPiJNYB99_kcYtoCQ/view?usp=share_link)
 * I created a [detailed presentation](https://docs.google.com/presentation/d/1y4qM_qi-XI1kPqrZSM5u1yzr4aN5kxTOLejfJPO-5nA/edit?usp=sharing) on the [Gist: Efficient Data Encoding for Deep Neural Network Training](https://www.microsoft.com/en-us/research/uploads/prod/2018/04/fiddle-gist-isca18.pdf) paper from Microsoft.
 I plan on recording a video using the slides when I have a free moment.

 ### Visualization